monteksinghgill/TheEarthGame/README.md

 ## Data

 The country facts database was assembled manually from scratch by the authors and may be found as a string array in the file TheEarthGame/app/src/main/res/values/strings.xml.
-It consists of 10 facts about the many countries on in our world.
+It consists of 10 facts about the many countries in our world.

 ## Using the app / Playing the game